 As he experimented with a number of breeds and breed mixes, he stumbled upon the occasional Columbian pattern.
-He liked this barred spotting from the crossing of New Hampshire hens and Barred Plymouth Rock roosterse, and focused on developing stock so the color bred true.
+He liked this barred spotting from the crossing of New Hampshire females and Barred Plymouth Rock roosters, and focused on developing stock so the color bred true.

 For a time, this striking mostly white bird was primed for the spot of number-one broiler, but it soon lost any chance it had when Perdue (yes, that Perdue) made the Cornish Rock (and its crosses) the go-to for its industrial warehouses.
 By popularizing the Cornish Rock, much of the private love and profitability of the Delaware fell to the wayside.

 Why Should We Hope to Bring the Delaware Chicken Back?

 For those for whom patriotism is important, the Delaware Chicken is distinctly American.
 Bred and raised in the USA, it never gained the traction needed to find itself imported to other countries.
 To this day, it can only be found in the USA.
 That in itself makes this breed special.

-What do Delaware Chickens Look Like?
+What Do Delaware Chickens Look Like?

 These are large birds that are mostly the purest of whites – except for their spotted banding of black at the backs of their neck and at the tips of their tails.
-This coloring is called Columbian, and it’s very pretty.
+This coloring of their plumage is called Columbian, and it’s very pretty.
 Roosters may even sometimes have the black barring on their wings.
 Their comb, wattle, and earflaps are a vivid bright red.

-Are Delaware Chickens Good Layers?
+Are Delaware Chickens Friendly?

 They also have little interest in sitting on their eggs, and rarely go broody.
 For people looking to complement their flocks with a chicken that is very much “one of the girls,” Delawares are an excellent selection.

 Do They Require any Special Care or Housing?

-These birds thrive in free-range settings, or pens that give them enough space to roam.
+These birds thrive in free-range settings or pens that give them enough space to roam.
 If you do live in colder climates, spreading Vaseline on their combs could prevent frostbite on the coldest days of the year.

 Where Can I Buy Delaware Chickens?